hfshr/jqbr/README.md

-a given dataframe. `qbr::filterTable(input$qbr_out, data, 'table')` returns a filtered data frame using the output from the widget and `qbr::filterTable(input$querybuilder_out, data, 'text')` returns a string containing the filter condition.
+a given dataframe. `qbr::filterTable(input$qbr_out, data, 'table')` returns a filtered data frame using the output from the widget and `qbr::filterTable(input$querybuilder_out, data, 'text')` returns a string containing the filter condition. `qbr::filterTable()` also adds a `date_format` argument for specifying the date format - useful when the datepicker plugin is used.

 # Additional features